The Walt Disney Company

 Disney operates the largest television and film studio in Hollywood.
 Walt Disney Studios includes Walt Disney Pictures, Walt Disney Animation Studios, Pixar, Marvel Studios, Lucasfilm, 20th Century Studios, 20th Century Animation, and Searchlight Pictures.
 Disney's other main business units include divisions operating the ABC television network; cable television networks such as Disney Channel, ESPN, Freeform, FX, and National Geographic; publishing, merchandising, music, and theater divisions; direct-to-consumer streaming services such as Disney+, ESPN+, Hulu, and Hotstar; and Disney Experiences, which includes several theme parks, resort hotels, and cruise lines around the world.

 Disney is one of the biggest and best-known companies in the world.
-In 2023, it was ranked 87th on the 2023 Forbes Global 2000, and 48th on the Fortune 500 list of biggest companies in the United States by revenue.
+Often regarded as one of the most influential entertainment brands in history, Disney is credited with revolutionizing the animation industry.
+Disney was ranked 71st on the 2025 Forbes Global 2000, and 44th on the 2026 Fortune 500 list of biggest companies in the United States by revenue.
 Since its founding, the company has won 135 Academy Awards, 26 of which were awarded to Walt.
-The company has produced films which have been featured on many lists of the greatest films of all time and is one of the key players on the development of the theme park industry.
+The company has produced films which have been featured on many lists of the greatest films of all time and is a key member of the theme park industry.
 The company has been public since 1940 and trades on the New York Stock Exchange (NYSE) and has been a component of the Dow Jones Industrial Average since 1991.
 In August 2020, about two-thirds of the stock was owned by large financial institutions.
 The company celebrated its 100th anniversary on October 16, 2023.